cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 ## Immutable Data

-A immutable data structure/object/type is, simply put, an entity whose state cannot be modified after it is created.
+An immutable data structure/object/type is, simply put, an entity whose state cannot be modified after it is created.
 There is no shared state that could be concurrently modified by multiple threads.
 That makes them predestinated for use in multi-threaded situations and for concurrent access.

 A typical example of an immutable type in .NET is `System.String`.
 You cannot change the content of an existing string instance.
-If, say, one string is appended to another `"x" + "y"`, a new string instance (`"xy"`) is created.
+If, say, one string is appended to another `"x" + "y"`, a new string instance with content `"xy"` is created.
 Thus, a thread that holds a reference to the `"x"` instance will never see that change - which is good.
 Compare that with a `System.Text.StringBuilder`: if something is appended to a string builder instance, it changes _that_ instance.
 Any thread that has a reference to that instance will observe this change - whether it wants to or not.
 Thus,